factorio

 Dynamic stack sizes

-Lets explode this circuit and see whats going on:
+Let’s explode this circuit and see what’s going on:

 Exploded circuit

-WANT ITEM turns a mixed signal of what is missing rail: 100, chest: 50, etc into rail: 1, chest: 1, etc for each item.
-This allows me to do set union ([*anything] == 2) in the CURSOR ON WANTED ITEM decider combinator with the current CURSOR item.
-If there is a match the clock signal is disabled in PAUSE ON WANTED ITEM combinator ([F] == 0 -> [*anything]).
+The WANT ITEM combinator turns a mixed signal of what’s missing ({ rail: 100, chest: 50, ... }) into { rail: 1, chest: 1, ... } for each item.
+This allows me to do a set union ([*anything] == 2) in the CURSOR ON WANTED ITEM decider combinator with the current CURSOR item.
+If there’s a match, the clock signal is disabled in the PAUSE ON WANTED ITEM combinator ([F] == 0 -> [*anything]).

-CURSOR compares the index signal to the wrapped slowed clock signal and will only output the matching item [*each] == I -> [*each] 1.
+The CURSOR combinator compares the index signal to the wrapped, slowed clock signal and will only output the matching item: [*each] == I -> [*each] 1.

 Index comb Item comb